Albrit197/Sprint2/README.md

 DB manager features:

-Navigation through two tables of employees and projects Ability to assign certain employee to a certain project Ability to delete projects or employees
+-Navigation through two tables of employees and projects -Ability to assign certain employee to a certain project -Ability to delete projects or employees
-Add new employee or project
+-Add new employee or project

 Contributing Pull requests are welcome, but this project is for educational porpuses only.
 Thank you for your cooperation!